Equitability and explosive synchronisation in multiplex and higher-order networks: Results

 whereas in a higher-order network (hypergraph) with highest multi-body interactions order~$M$, it is \cite{gambuzza2021stability}

-In the equations above, $\sigma_m > 0$ is the coupling strength for layer~$m$ or order~$m$, $A^{(m)}$ is the adjacency matrix for layer $m$, or the hypergraph adjacency tensor of order $m+1$, and the coupling functions~$\mathbf g$ are assumed to be synchronization non-invasive, that is, $\mathbf g^{(m)}(\bx, \bx, \dotsc, \bx)=0$ for all $m$ and any $\bx$.
-For $M=1$, both the multilayer and the hypergraph case reduce to the network (or monolayer) case,
+(See Fig.~\ref{fig:toyexamples} for some toy examples.)
+In the equations above, $\sigma_m > 0$ is the coupling strength for layer~$m$ or order~$m$, $A^{(m)}$ is the adjacency matrix for layer $m$ (in the multiplex case), or the hypergraph adjacency tensor of order (number of elements in a relation, in the hypergraph case) $m+1$, and the coupling functions~$\mathbf g$ are assumed to be synchronization non-invasive, that is, $\mathbf g^{(m)}(\bx, \bx, \dotsc, \bx)=0$ for all $m$ and any $\bx$.
+Non-invasiveness \cite{jungling2015synchronization, gambuzza2021stability} guarantees that the coupling does not alter the intrinsic dynamics of the dynamical units when they are synchronised, and it is a mild generalisation of the class of diffusive systems, that is, those in which coupling functions depend (possibly linearly) on differences between states.
+Our results, however, can be adapted to generic coupling functions beyond non-invasive ones; this needs to be treated as a separate case, explained in the section `General coupling' after discussing the non-invasive multiplex, and hypergraph, cases.
+For $M=1$, both the multiplex and the hypergraph case reduce to the network (or monolayer) case,

 where $a_{ij}$ are the entries of the network adjacency matrix $A=(a_{ij})$.
 An important example in this case is the graph Laplacian coupling, $\bg(\bx_i, \bx_j) = \bx_j - \bx_i$.